Infographic

 An educational graphic displaying various forms of digital assets that can be utilized in external and internal communications for design, broadcast, marketing, content creation, education, entertainment, and more.
 Assets include images, videos, design files, documents, PDFs, presentations, marketing collateral, websites, audio files, content and copy, social media posts, and more.

 Most organizations know their website is their primary digital asset; however, your digital portfolio is much wider.
 The need for accessibility affects almost every aspect of our digital work and communications, everything from our brand to our project-level work.
-From incorporating digital accessibility best practices to reducing the access-to-information barriers and issues.
+Incorporating digital accessibility best practices reduces the access-to-information barriers and issues.

 When considering your portfolio, did you know that the following list of assets should be optimized for digital accessibility?